 The map is your fifth character

-In Fire Emblem: Heroes, the map plays an important role in battle.
+In Fire Emblem: Heroes, the terrain plays a significant role in battle.
 Since they adapt to cellphones’ screens, they are taller than they are wider, and you can use squares (Sq) as a measure unit.
 So, every map is 8 Sq tall and 6 Sq wide.

-There are different types of terrain including normal fields, forests, mountains, removable obstacles, and sea, among others.
-The terrain per se is not that important, but understanding how units interact with them is crucial.
+There are different types of terrain including standard fields, forests, mountains, removable obstacles, and sea, among others.
+The battlefield per se is not that important, but understanding how units interact with them is crucial.
 There are three things you need to know: